zerogtiger/personal-site/public/_posts/nvim_tutorial/basics.md

 This serves as the basic set of movements.
 You may notice your cursor can only move to location with characters, and not into empty space.

-To remember these, `h` and `l` are the leftmost and rightmost of these four keys, corresponding to left and right cursor movements.
+To remember these,
+- `h` and `l` are the leftmost and rightmost of these four keys, corresponding to left and right cursor movements.

-As for `j` and `k`, note that `j` reaches downwards and thus moves the cursor downwards, whereas `k` reaches upwards, and thus moves the cursor upwards.
+- note that `j` reaches downwards and thus moves the cursor downwards, and
+- `k` reaches upwards, and thus moves the cursor upwards.

 Play around with these 4 keys and try to navigate to the `)` character in `struct Node *add(struct Node *n1lst, struct Node *n2lst)` (you may need to scroll down to see this function.